erikras/postmessage-client-server/README.md

 > A simple promise-based client and server to communicate between pages and iframes with postmessage.

 All data passed will be serialized with JSON.
-Uses [Q promises](https://github.com/kriskowal/q).
+Uses [when.js promises](https://github.com/cujojs/when).

 ## Installation